-The Bank has developed credit risk strategies that shall help in minimising undue concentration and unexpected losses, while maintaining a diversified credit portfolio, effectively protecting the Bank's capital in all market conditions.
+The Bank has developed credit risk strategies that shall help in minimising undue concentration and unexpected losses, while maintaining a diversified credit portfolio, to mitigate the impact of risks to the Bank's capital in adverse market conditions.
 These strategies clearly articulate and define the product lines and types of credit facilities offered, target markets (customers, industries, countries), portfolio mix, credit granting criteria, credit approving authorities and exceptions reporting.

-The Bank has in place clearly articulated credit risk policies and procedures to address credit risk in the bank's activities at both individual and credit portfolio level, which reflect the bank's credit culture and ethical standards including credit granting, credit rating, credit monitoring, collateral management and distressed credit.
+The Bank has in place clearly articulated credit risk policies and procedures to address credit risk in the Bank's activities at both individual and credit portfolio level, which reflect the Bank's credit culture and ethical standards including credit granting, credit rating, credit monitoring, collateral management and distressed credit aspects.

 Bank-wide credit limit setting and approval authorisation requirements are conducted within Board approved guidelines, and the measurement, monitoring and control of credit exposures are done on a Bank-wide basis in a consistent manner.
 Overall exposures are evaluated to ensure diversification of credit risk.
-Potential concentration risks by product, industry, single obligor, credit risk rating and geography are regularly assessed with a view to improving overall portfolio diversification.
+Potential concentration risks by industry, single obligor, credit risk rating and geography are regularly assessed with a view to improving overall portfolio diversification.
 Established limits and actual levels of exposure are regularly reviewed by the Chief Risk Officer (CRO) and other members of senior management.

-All credit exposures are reviewed at least once a year.
+Credit exposures are subject to an annual review process.
 Credit policies and procedures are designed to identify, at an early stage, exposures which require more detailed monitoring and review.